 Learning C / C++

-I would strongly recommend enrolling to the courses from the links given below, because it is absolutely free, has chapter—wise very well—explained video lessons in English/Hindi, short marked quizzes at the end of the videos, revision of previous lessons, Q&As, notes, examples, PowerPoint presentations, and a free online certificate of completion upon finishing the particular course.
+I would strongly recommend enrolling to the courses from the links given below, because it is absolutely free, has chapter—wise very well—explained video lessons, short marked quizzes at the end of the videos, revision of previous lessons, Q&As, notes, examples, PowerPoint presentations, and a free online certificate of completion upon finishing the particular course.

 Upon clicking on any of the above links, you will be greeted by the course page, and when you choose to enroll for the course, you’ll be asked to register.
 Go ahead with the registration, it is a very quick process, and then sign-in.
 You’re done!
 You can start learning right away!